vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 ## 3. CSS Selectors I

 - What are the categorization of the different selector groups?
-- What are CSS Simple Selectors?
+- What are the CSS Simple Selectors?
 - How do we use the CSS element selector?
 - How do we use the CSS id selector?
 - How do we use the CSS class selector?